Human Resource Planning: Definition, Objectives, And Steps

 Think of this as a repeat of step one, and try to get as full a sense of the underlying problem as possible.

 One of the most important aspects of implementing a corrective action plan is finding the time to focus on the planning, corrective actions, and analysis of the results.
-Scheduling software like Sling can help.
+Scheduling software like Sling may help.

 The Sling app can help you carve out time during the busy workday to discuss, examine, and refine your CAP so you can achieve the best results the first time through.